marcelomijas/two_stocks_portfolio/README.md

 8. If graphic representation is selected, a matplotlib window will appear with the plot.
 You can zoom in, out, save the plot as an image... using the matplotlib interface.
 Close the matplotlib window when you are finished.
 9. To finnish the program you can press `Enter` or close the terminal window.

-By default, the program uses a time period of 5 year with 1 month intervals, the 'Close' price, and the risk-free asset is 10 year US bond yield (^TNX).
-Statistics are calculated as montly.
+By default, the program uses a time period of 1 year with 1 week intervals, the 'Close' price, and the risk-free asset is 10 year US bond yield (^TNX).
+Statistics are calculated as annual.

 ## Demo

-Usage demo with Motorola Solutions, Inc. (MSI) and Broadcom Inc. (AVGO) stocks:
+Usage demo with NVIDIA Corporation (NVDA) and Tesla, Inc. (TSLA) stocks:

 ```
  ______                    __           __